VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/codeintro.md

 You'll also see there's normal english after the `#` character.
 In python `#` means the following text is a comment.

 If you follow the logic here, `a` and `b` are both 1, so line 5 checks that both are equal, and this is true, so line 6 does happen.
 Now 'c' which previously held the value '1' is now equal to 'a-3', where 'a' is '1', so 'c' becomes '-2'. on line 8 we check if `c` is less than '0', and because it is we print the word 'hello'.
 Here, you'll notice 'hello' is in quotes.
-This is because if it were not, that is if it were `print(hello)` it would try to print the value of the variable 'hello' which since hello isn't defined, <a class="ptr">(2)</a>wouldn't work.
+This is because if it were not, that is if it were `print(hello)` it would try to print the value of the variable 'hello' which since hello isn't defined, <footnote>meaning we didn't make a varible called 'hello' and give it a value</footnote>wouldn't work.
 Let's try this in the Python interpreter.
 You can find install instructions for your operating system here: https://www.python.org/downloads/.
 If you're on Linux simply type `python` into the terminal.

 With the Python interpreter open try without quotes: